 TGbe editor: Add the following paragraph at the end of 9.2.4.7.9 EHT OM Control as follows (track changes on):

+(5672)The Index of NSTR Indication Bitmap subfield indicates which NSTR Indication Bitmap contained in the STA Info field of the per-STA profile subelement in Multi-Link element, which is delivered by (Re)Association Request frame, is to be used.
+If it is 0, the NSTR Indication Bitmap 0 is to be used; if it is 1, the NSTR Indication Bitmap 1 is to be used; etc. The value 7 for the NSTR Indication Bitmap is reserved.

 TGbe editor: Change 9.4.1.53 Operating Mode field as follows (track changes on):